geek-cookbook/geek-cookbook/manuscript/recipes/wallabag.md

 ![Wallabag Imports](../images/wallabag_imports.png)

-## Chef's Notes 📓

-1. If you wanted to expose the Wallabag UI directly (_required for the iOS/Android apps_), you could remove the oauth2_proxy from the design, and move the traefik-related labels directly to the wallabag container.
+[^1]: If you wanted to expose the Wallabag UI directly (_required for the iOS/Android apps_), you could remove the oauth2_proxy from the design, and move the traefik-related labels directly to the wallabag container.
 You'd also need to add the traefik_public network to the wallabag container.
 I found the iOS app to be unreliable and clunky, so elected to leave my oauth_proxy enabled, and to simply use the webUI on my mobile devices instead.
 YMMMV.
-2. I've not tested the email integration, but you'd need an SMTP server listening on port 25 (_since we can't change the port_) to use it
+[^2]: I've not tested the email integration, but you'd need an SMTP server listening on port 25 (_since we can't change the port_) to use it

+--8<-- "recipe-footer.md"